More results...

 • Second, IoT vendors should make routine, automatic updates to software available to patch against evolving vulnerabilities.

-• Finally, the vast amounts of data sharing over networking IoT devices must encrypt it to make data less easy to hack.
+• Finally, the vast amounts of data sharing over networking IoT devices must be encrypted to make data less easy to hack.

 The Internet of Things is a fast-moving trend that almost every organization will need to adapt to remain competitive.